PLEASE NOTE NEW OPENING NIGHT DATE: APRIL 22, 2022

 Special thanks to Hymnary.org for the music and lyrics to “Take My Life and Let It Be.”

-Taylor is featured in HBO’s Lovecraft Country (producers Jordan Peele, J. J. Abrams, and Misha Green) and in Netflix’s All Day and a Night starring Jeffrey Wright and Ashton Saunders and directed/written by Joe Robert Cole (writer for Black Panther), and guest stars on Council of Dads (NBC), The Red Line (producer Ava DuVernay, CBS), and The Good Fight.
-For her television role as Lily Harper in I’ll Fly Away, Taylor received a Golden Globe Award for Best Performance by an Actress, three NAACP Image Awards and two Emmy Award nominations.
-Her other television roles include The Unit.
-Taylor was the first African American lead in Masterpiece Theatre’s Cora Unashamed, starred as Anita Hill in HBO’s Strange Justice (Gracie Award), and was featured in A Good Day to Die starring Sidney Poitier.
-She has co-starred in USA Network’s Dig and guest starred in Elementary and The Blacklist.
-Taylor’s film credits include Saturday Church, The Negotiator, Courage Under Fire, Clockers, and Lean on Me.
-Taylor was also the first Black woman to play Juliet in Romeo and Juliet on Broadway.
+Taylor in her TV role as Lily Harper in “I’ll Fly Away” received a Golden Globe Award for Best Performance by an Actress, 3 NAACP Image Awards and two Emmy Award nominations.
+Her other television roles include “The Unit”.
+Taylor was first African American lead in Masterpiece Theatre’s “Cora Unashamed, starred as Anita Hill in HBO’’s “Strange Justice” (Gracie Award) and “A Good Day to Die” starring Sidney Poitier.
+She has co-starred in USA Networks’ Dig and guest starred in “Elementary” and “The Black List”.
+Taylor’s film credits include “Saturday Church”, “The Negotiator,” “Courage Under Fire,” “Clockers,” and “Lean on Me.”
+Taylor was also the first Black woman to play Juliet in “Romeo and Juliet” on Broadway.